Natural Resource Conservation Academy

 Transformative Life Experiences with Environmental Education

-nrca students in waterUConn’s Natural Resources Conservation Academy (NRCA) offers several educational programs for both children and adults, including the Conservation Ambassador Program, Conservation Partnership program, and Teacher Professional Learning program.
+UConn’s Natural Resources Conservation Academy (NRCA) offers several educational programs for both children and adults, including the Conservation Ambassador Program, Conservation Partnership program, and Teacher Professional Learning program.
 Environmental education is a crucial part of working towards a more sustainable world.
-The first step in making positive environmental changes both locally and worldwide is making sure that the public is knowledgeable on issues and their possible solutions.
+The first step in making positive environmental changes both locally and worldwide is making […]

 Applications are Open for NRCA Program

+Applications are now open for the UConn Natural Resources Conservation Academy (NRCA).
 The NRCA engages high school students and adult volunteers in environmental education and service learning.
 Participants explore natural resource science and carry out a local conservation project in/around their own towns throughout Connecticut.
+View these short videos about the NRCA Conservation Ambassador Program […]

 STEM Education for Teens, Adults, and Teachers